MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/streamingingestionfailures.md

 [data is ingested using one of the streaming ingestion types](../../ingest-data-streaming.md#choose-the-appropriate-streaming-ingestion-type).

 > [!NOTE]
->Streaming ingestion failures are grouped into short periods of time and aggregated by database, table, principal, ingestion properties, failure kind, and error code.
+>Streaming ingestion failures are grouped into buckets of short periods of time and aggregated by database, table, principal, ingestion properties, failure kind, and error code.
 >
 > Gateway throttling failures will not appear in the result set of this command.
 >